 However, one of the challenges in implementing telematics is getting support from the organisation’s employees.
 It is natural for employees to have questions about the implementation of telematics.
 When change isn't fully understood, uneasiness takes charge.

-To ensure a successful project and employee adoption, now and beyond, we will look at steps to build a positive perception of telematics.
+To ensure a successful project and employee adoption, now and beyond, we will look at six steps to build a positive perception of telematics.

 Due to concerns regarding employee resistance, management should not implement telematics without presenting the reasons and benefits to employees first.
 It is also important to listen to the objections and concerns your employees have about telematics.
 Having an open and honest conversation via a group meeting or smaller departmental meetings, is more favourable, versus an internal 'all staff' email.
 Being able to answer questions with complete transparency will help dispel any myths or rumours about telematics and ease employee concerns.